jenkinsci/gcp-secrets-manager-credentials-provider-plugin/README.md

 * string
 * file
-* usernamePassword
+* username-password
-* sshUserPrivateKey
+* ssh-user-private-key
 * certificate

 ### IAM

-Give Jenkins read access to the Secret Manager with an [Google Cloud IAM policy](https://cloud.google.com/iam/docs).
+Give Jenkins read access to the Secrets Manager with an [Google Cloud IAM policy](https://cloud.google.com/iam/docs).

 At minimum, give Jenkins an IAM role with the following permissions: